 And finally, money talks (accessible language is good for business)

-For one high street bank, our rewrite increased the response rate for a customer letter by 800%.
+Switched-on brands have quickly realised they can also improve content readability for engagement.
+In fact, for one high street bank our accessible rewrite increased the response rate for a customer letter by 800%.
+Talk about engagement metrics.

 For another, we saved them £1.4m by rewriting a stack of customer comms, that reduced call volumes, increased response rates and slashed postage costs.

-If you’re in the midst of updating content to comply with EAA, or are thinking about accessibility and want to get the right results with your words, talk to us.
+If you’re updating content to comply with EAA, or are thinking about accessible content and want to get the right results with your words, talk to us.